openhab/org.openhab.binding.zwave/doc/qubino/zmnhcd_0_0.md

 This describes the Z-Wave device *ZMNHCD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhcd_00_000```.
 This version of the device is limited to firmware versions below 4.0

+The ZMNHCD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 ZMNHCD version S1 for version up to 4.0